FlorianMuellerklein/Identity-Mapping-ResNet-Lasagne/README.md

 ## Implementation details

 There are a few small differences in my implementation and that of the paper.
 I am using a smaller batch size because of hardware constraints, 32 instead of 128.
 I am also using a lower initial learning rate 0.01 instead of 0.1, I find it to be more stable.
-These changes show that the ResNet architecture is robust so small hyperparameter tweaks.
 My data augmentation is exactly the same, only translations by padding then copping and left-right flipping.

+An added benefit is that these changes show that the ResNet architecture is robust to small hyperparameter tweaks.

 ## Pre-Trained weights